-DCS must include the resource parent(s) and Court Appointed Special Advocate (CASA)/Guardian ad Litem (GAL) in developing the Case Plan (SF 2956/DCS 0046), if they are not already members of the CFT.
+DCS must include the resource parent(s) and Court Appointed Special Advocate (CASA)/Guardian ad Litem (GAL) in developing the Case Plan (SF 2956), if they are not already members of the CFT.

-DCS will ensure that the Case Plan (SF 2956/DCS 0046) is updated at least every 180 days from the effective date of the previous plan and anytime there is a significant change (e.g., change in placement, identified needs, change in permanency plan, parents failure to participate in services, parents cannot be located, changes with parent's income and employment, child's income and resources, etc.).
+DCS will ensure that the Case Plan (SF 2956) is updated at least every 180 days from the effective date of the previous plan.
+The Case Plan (SF 2956) should be updated anytime there is a significant change (e.g., change in placement, identified needs, change in permanency plan, parents failure to participate in services, parents cannot be located, changes with parent's income and employment, child's income and resources, etc.).